 You can also remind the client of the amount of lead time you’ll need to help them.
 This helps educate your client of the sufficient notice you require to bring a new employee on-board.
-It helps reduce those Monday morning ‘phone calls from your client to your Helpdesk where the simple admin task of adding a new user and sourcing and setting up a new PC becomes an ultra urgent task.
+It also helps reduce those Monday morning phone calls from your client to your Helpdesk where the simple admin task of adding a new user and sourcing and setting up a new PC becomes an ultra urgent task.

 If the client is consistently adding two new employees a month, and their server is already consistently running at 70% CPU and 80% capacity of Hard Disk Space – you can use the report to demonstrate in cold, hard numbers that the clients server will soon need upgrading.

 Perhaps your client shares with you that they could do with more leads as their sales pipeline is growing dry.
-You can ask them questions on how their Web-Site is performing for lead generation, and what level of leads they’d like for it to deliver.
+You can ask them questions on how their website is performing for lead generation, and what level of leads they’d like for it to deliver.

-An introduction to your Web-Design or SEO Strategic Alliance Partner complete with this information does two things – it makes you a hero to your Strategic Alliance Partner by passing across a truly qualified referral lead, and it solidifies your reputation with your client as someone who is actively looking to help their business even when it doesn’t mean business for you.
+An introduction to your Web Design or SEO Strategic Alliance Partner complete with this information does two things: it makes you a hero to your Strategic Alliance Partner by passing across a truly qualified referral lead; and, it solidifies your reputation with your client as someone who is actively looking to help their business even when it doesn’t mean business for you.

-Pretty soon, the regular QBR becomes seen a real value-add to your client, and is a huge step for you to be seen as their Trusted Business Advisor.
+Pretty soon, the regular QBR becomes seen as a real value-add to your client, and is a huge step for you to be seen as their Trusted Business Advisor.

 As the former owner of an award winning IT Managed Service Provider, Richard Tubb works with MSP’s to help them increase sales, take on employees and build up relationships with key industry contacts.
-You don't have to do it alone any more - contact Richard and have a chat about your needs and how he can help you.